pogilvie/dlog/README.md

 # dlog
-Download all Debug Log files form a Salesforce Org
+Download all Debug Log files from a Salesforce Org

 ### Install

-If you don't already have [node](https://nodejs.org/en/) and [sfdx](https://developer.salesforce.com/tools/sfdxcli) (Salesforce cli) install then install them.
+If you don't already have [node](https://nodejs.org/en/) and [sfdx](https://developer.salesforce.com/tools/sfdxcli) (Salesforce cli) installed you must install them.

 Install dlog